anyscale/madewithml.github.io/_courses/applied-ml-in-production/objective.md

 ```

-The problem we are addressing is that *users are not able to discover the appropriate resource*.
-So to identify the objective, we need to ask ourselves why the *user* is unable to discover the best resource. **Incorrect** objectives to fixate on include:
+The problem we're addressing is that *sometimes users can't find the right resource even though it exists*.
+We shouldn't prematurely jump to technological objectives such as:
 - we need a better search algorithm
 - we need better search infrastructure
 - we need a sleeker search interface

-Though some of these objectives may be valid, addressing them in isolation won't solve our root problem.
+Though some of these objectives may be valid, it may not resolve the underlying issue.
+In the next section, we'll explore why the *user* isn't able to discover the resource they're looking for.

 > This is analogous to development in ML where you can iterate on model architectures (to gain incremental improvements) but we can gain massive improvements by improving the quality of your underlying dataset.

 <h3><u>Resources</u></h3>